soumiksutradhar/Echo-Mail/README.md

 ## Overview

-ECHO-MAIL is designed for sending bulk emails efficiently using AWS resources.
+ECHO-MAIL is designed for sending bulk emails efficiently using AWS resources (`Lambda`, `S3`, `EC2`).
 The project is built to scale, ensuring that emails are delivered reliably.

 ## Architecture